skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

   ~ Can only be accessed from objects of the class that contains them.

 package-private
-  ~ Can be accessed by any classes that are within the same package.
-This is also the default, if no specific word is used.
+  ~ Can be accessed by any classes within the same package.
+This is also the default, if no specific access modifier is given.

 protected
-  ~ Can be accessed by subclasses of the class.
+  ~ Can be accessed only by subclasses of the class.

+See [www.geeksforgeeks.org/access-moifiers-java](https://www.geeksforgeeks.org/access-modifiers-java/) for more details on access modifiers.

 ## Variables